Campus Improvement Plan

 Cornerstone's strengths with regards to student achievement include:

-- consistently performing above the state and district averages in all categories of all tests
+- consistently performing above the state and district averages in all categories of assessments (state and district)

-- significant growth with EB student across grade levels in reading
+- significant growth with EB students across grade levels in reading

 Problem Statements Identifying Student Achievement Needs